correial/correial.github.io/content/Fast Robots/Lab 10/index.md

 ### Sensor Model

 The robot's sensors are assumed to have Gaussian noise in their readings.
-The `sensor_model()` function, like the odometry motion model, calculates the likelihood of data—but based on sensor measurements instead of movement.
+The `sensor_model()` function, like the odometry motion model, calculates the likelihood of data but based on sensor measurements instead of movement.
 It essentially takes a set of sensor observations at a given pose and returns the probability of receiving those observations.

 ```python
 def sensor_model(obs):